-A self-represented litigant is a person (party) who advocates on his or her own behalf before a court, rather than being represented by an attorney.
-These litigants are also known as pro se litigants and are most often involved in family court or civil related matters.
-The right of a party to a legal action to represent his or her own cause has long been recognized in the United States.
+People involved in court cases or court filings who are not represented by an attorney are often referred to as self-represented litigants.
+These litigants are also known as pro se litigants and are most often the parties involved in family court or civil related matters.
+The right of a party to a legal action to represent his or her own cause (self-help) has long been recognized in the United States.

-While Clerk’s Office personnel are not permitted to provide legal instruction or advice to citizens, our office can provide information on the resources available to a self-represented litigant.
+While Clerk’s Office personnel are not permitted to provide legal instruction or legal advice to citizens, we can provide information on resources available to self-represented litigants and guide citizens with helpful information to the extent allowed by law.

 Redaction of Private Information in Your Documents and Filings